-Anson has worked with transit agencies including LA Metro (Los Angeles, CA) and Transantiago (Santiago de Chile), as well as community-based organizations such as Alternatives for Community and Environment (Roxbury, MA) and municipal governments (Irvine, CA).
-He has participated in transportation planning and design workshops in the United States, Chile, Colombia, and China.
-As a 2010-2011 Thomas J. Watson Fellow, Anson spent a year in Latin America and Africa researching emerging bus rapid transit systems and their impacts on incumbent operators and the environment.
-A native of Southern California, Anson is a graduate of Swarthmore College, where he received a BS (Engineering) and a BA (Special Major in Urban Studies).
+Anson is a graduate of the MIT Interdepartmental Doctoral Program in Transportation, with international experience researching public transport systems.
+His dissertation involved deploying interactive mapping tools for stakeholder engagement and developing measures of urban accessibility that incorporate detailed land-use and vehicle location data.
+Anson has worked with public transport agencies in Los Angeles, London, and Santiago de Chile and has participated in urban design workshops in the US, Colombia, Chile, and China.
+As a 2010-2011 Thomas J. Watson Fellow, he spent a year in Latin America and Africa studying emerging bus rapid transit systems and their impacts on incumbent operators and the environment.
+Prior to his doctoral work, Anson earned a Master of Science in Transportation, Masters in City Planning, and Urban Design Certificate from MIT, as well as a BS in Engineering and a BA in Urban Studies from Swarthmore College.
 In addition to riding buses and trains, he enjoys bicycling and flying as a private pilot.